teckcamp/teckcamp.github.io/privacy.md

 For your profile, please use your full name and a photo of yourself.
 Meetup Mates goal is to meet people - It would be useful to know what you look like.

-Disclaimer:
+**Disclaimer:**

 We want Meetup Mates to thrive as a community!
 In order to achieve this, we will remove you from the platform if you’ve been inactive for more than a month.
 After this, you’re more than welcome to register again if you’re ready to participate.
 If you’re going away for a longer period in time or if there’s another reason for your absence, please drop @Margo Gantner or @DevOps Dom a DM on Slack and we’ll make a note of it.

-Do’s and Don'ts
+**Do’s and Don'ts**

 Please Do:
 - Get to know each other!
 - Encourage first time Meetup goers
-- Be respectful of reasons (visible/invisible) why folks haven’t been going to Meetups as often as others.
+- Be respectful of reasons (visible/invisible) why folks haven’t been going to Meetups as often as others
-- Give back to the community :slightly_smiling_face:
+- Give back to the community
-- Engage in conversation (Please use Threads for conversations :P) Please Don’t:
+- Engage in conversation (Please use Threads for conversations :P)

+Please Don’t:
 - Sell your products or services
-- Clutter the channels (apart from #random-append)
+- Clutter the channels
 - Forget to introduce yourself!

 We’re all in this together and each of us have to play their parts to make it work.
 All hands on deck

 <details>